 Employee development is about more than just training for a role (though that’s important too—HR industry figures estimate that 40% of employees who receive poor job training leave their positions within the first year).
 It’s about helping employees sharpen their existing skills, acquire new ones, and build beneficial relationships; all of which will help them advance professionally.

 Investing in employee development helps you retain your best performers.
-In a 2017 survey, employees cited a lack of career development as the number one reason they left jobs.
+In an SHRM 2017 survey, employees cited a lack of career development as the number one reason they left their jobs.
 On the flip side, employees who are engaged with their companies stay longer and quit less frequently, while also missing less work.
+We know that employees’ commitment to their company depends on how they’re treated by that company and their managers; investing in their development is a tangible way to show strong performers that they’re valued.

 Employee development breeds innovation.
 By arming your workers with the skills they need to tackle challenges head-on rather than running from them, they’ll be better equipped to find creative solutions which, in turn, drive revenue.
 Multiple studies support the correlation between a workplace culture of innovation and strong profits.